pegjs/pegjs/README.md

 The code inside the action can also access the string matched by the expression using the `text` function.

+The code inside the action can also access location information using the `location` function.
+It returns an object like this:

+    {
+      start: { offset: 23, line: 5, column: 6 },
+      end:   { offset: 25, line: 5, column: 8 }
+    }

-The code inside the action can also access the parse position at the beginning of the action's expression using the `offset` function.
-It returns a zero-based character index into the input string.
-The code can also access the line and column at the beginning of the action's expression using the `line` and `column` functions.
-Both return one-based indexes.
+The `start` property refers to the position at the beginning of the expression, the `end` property refers to position after the end of the expression.
+The `offset` property contains an offset as a zero-based index and `line` and `column` properties contain a line and a column as one-based indices.

 The code inside the action can also access the parser object using the `parser` variable and options passed to the parser using the `options` variable.